 The State of Scotland’s Soil Report, Scotland’s Soils website and Scotland’s Soil Monitoring Action Plan, along with more detailed findings from research, provide information and evidence on the state of Scotland’s soils.
 They enable access to the underlying data, start to meet the requirement for new soils data and increase awareness of the importance of soils.

-Further background information on the state of Scotland’s soils can be found in the resources section.
+You can find out more about the state of Scotland’s soils in the resources section.

 Wider impacts of the state of Scotland’s soils